AnGodel/TFM_Image_segmentation_ellipsometric_maps/Notes and ToDos.md

   - [x] include plot of selected cluster overlapped with plot of standard map (imshow())
   - [x] correct position of fig title in cluster shot
   - [x] ~~include legend in cluster shot plot~~ Not really necessary, as cluster index is already shown in fig title.
+  - [ ] change map plotting functions to remove axis labels and make them more attractive in streamlit
+  - [ ] change size of bar plots
+  - [ ] change size of clustershot plots
+  - [ ] add x-axis label to clustershot plot to display 'Wavelength'

 - [x] ~~empaquetar el modo "manual" de sacar el "cluster pixel shot" encontrado en el notebook usando np.where and np.unique~~